-The good: Classic good looks and a vehicle that can’t be killed, there’s good reason this is one of the most popular pickups in the world.
+The good: Classic good looks and a vehicle that can’t be killed.
+There’s good reason this is one of the most popular pickups in the world.

 The bad: The stock suspension isn’t considered adequate by most serious off-roaders.
 If you’re going to push it over tough terrain, you’ll want an upgrade.
 Also, good luck finding a bargain.
-Many Tacomas pushing 200,000 miles also push the $10,000 mark.
+Many Tacomas pushing 200,000 miles also push beyond the $10,000 mark.
 Some Tacomas are prone to frame rust (many were recalled), so be sure to check the frame carefully.